 Two Access pie charts illustrate the percentages of the state's 3- and 4-year-olds enrolled in the state-funded preschool initiative(s), special education, and Head Start.
 The remaining children are categorized as enrolled in "Other/None."
 These children may be enrolled in another type of private or publicly funded program (e.g., state-subsidized child care) or may not be attending a center-based program at all.
-For the 2011 Yearbook, we calculated an unduplicated count for special education enrollment in order to more accurately represent the number of children served in the state.
+For the 2012 Yearbook, we calculated an unduplicated count for special education enrollment in order to more accurately represent the number of children served in the state.
 The special education percentage in the pie chart represents children who are in special education but not enrolled in Head Start or state preschool programs.
 The Head Start percentage also includes any children supported by state contributions to the federal Head Start program.
-On the national profile page, we used additional information to separate out students in "other public" and "private" settings from the "Other/None" category.
-More information about this can be found in the Methodology section.